ishadrin/devart-template/project_posts/2014-02-01-My-First-Post.md

 Currently i finishing the UI part of real preview - which will be recording as much, as external drive and user will allow.

-I planning to make a release tommorow - the dream will come true, rapid development will start.
+I planning to make a release in a few days - the dream will come true, rapid development will start.